We visited Tokyo at the beginning of 2018. We couldn’t miss Tokyo Disney – we love it.

 - Check the weather forecast in Japan before you go.
 They’re usually very accurate, so you may be able to leave raincoats behind if it’s not going to rain.

 - Kairo or hand warmers are great.
 Take a few and hand out to everyone.
-I had around 5 warming me up: one in the neck warmer, one inside each glove, on my belly, on my lower back.
+I had around 5 warming me up: one inside the neck warmer, one inside each glove, on my belly, on my lower back.
 Seriously.
 It’s lovely.
 The kids didn’t have the patience, so they had 1 or 2 each, which they moved from one place to the other.
 Take them.
 Life-saving for wintery days.
 If I could, I’d have bought the ones for the shoes too.
 My feet were super cold at the end of the day, even though I was wearing 2 pairs of socks and a nice boot.

 - Wear neck warmers!
 Forget scarfs, neck warmers are better.
 They may not be good looking, but you can ride every single ride with them whereas you’d need to remove scarfs on most rides.
 I need to say that my neck and lower part of the face were very warm, even on roller coasters.